DyversHands/www.DyversHands.com/_pages/tableau.md

 # Tableau Games

-_**Now Available** After a successful Kickstarter campaign, our first three Tableau playsets are available.
+_**Now Available:** After a successful Kickstarter campaign, our first three Tableau playsets are available to the public.
 For more details see [NEWS: Tableau Game System - Now Available to All Storytellers!](/news/Tableau-Kickstarter-Success/)._
 {: .notice--info}

 _**Kickstarter Campaign:** The Kickstarter campaign for our first two **Tableau** playsets concluded April 17th and is fully funded!
 For more details see [NEWS: Tableau Kickstarter Success](/news/Tableau-Kickstarter-Success/)._